alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 |timelineRequest|[Timeline](#timeline) data in JSON format.|

 **Remarks**
-If an ID is specified but the collection does not exist, the request will fail ("not found" status).
     If an ID is not specified, a new timeline will be added to the collection.
     For a new timeline, if the parent is not defined the root timeline will be set as the parent.
     If the timeline with the specified identifier exists, then the existing timeline is updated.